yihui/yihui.org/content/en/2017-12-13-typing-names.md

 I have had difficulties with typing a few software package names, and the two most impressive ones are "TeX Live" and "ReporteRs".

 For TeX Live, I really wished there were not a space between "TeX" and "Live", i.e., "TeXLive" instead of "TeX Live".
 The three uppercase letters, T, X, and L, are enough trouble.
-With an extra space, what you have to do is: press `Shift + t`, release `Shift`, press `e`, press `Shift + t`, release `Shift`, hit the `Space` bar, press `Shift + l`, then finish up `ive`.
+With an extra space, what you have to do is: press `Shift + t`, release `Shift`, press <kbd>e</kbd>, press `Shift + t`, release `Shift`, hit the `Space` bar, press `Shift + l`, then finish up <kbd>ive</kbd>.
 You see that you hold and release the `Shift` key several times.
-Without the space, you can type `XL` without releasing `Shift`, which makes it a little easier to type.
+Without the space, you can type <kbd>XL</kbd> without releasing `Shift`, which makes it a little easier to type.

 Same thing for "ReporteRs".
 Oh my, the second `R`...
 It kills me every time.
 What makes it worse is that there is a lowercase `s` after `R`, so you have to _very quickly_ release `Shift` before typing `s`.
 I'm so glad that David named the next generation of ReporteRs as "[officer](https://cran.r-project.org/package=officer)".